New Mexico IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in New Mexico?

-New Mexico IOLTA trust accounts are governed by New Mexico Rules of Professional Conduct Rule 16-115.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New Mexico IOLTA program.
+New Mexico IOLTA trust accounts are governed by Rule 16-115 NMRA; Rule 17-204 NMRA (recordkeeping/overdraft); Rule 24-109 NMRA (IOLTA).
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New Mexico IOLTA program.

 How often must New Mexico attorneys reconcile their IOLTA accounts?

-New Mexico attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+New Mexico attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must New Mexico attorneys retain IOLTA records?

-New Mexico attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under New Mexico Rules of Professional Conduct Rule 16-115.
-Disbo retains all records automatically for the required period.
+New Mexico attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Rule 16-115 NMRA; Rule 17-204 NMRA (recordkeeping/overdraft); Rule 24-109 NMRA (IOLTA).
+Disbo keeps all of it automatically for the required period.

 What happens if a New Mexico IOLTA account is overdrawn?

-Required — overdraft notification to Supreme Court of New Mexico.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must report to the Disciplinary Board.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does New Mexico IOLTA interest go?